vbeskrovny/PDNS-Manager/README.md

 ```
 3. Fetch dependencies using composer (check composer.json to see what is needed)
 4. Navigate to https://pdns.yourdns.com -> you should see the login prompt and be able to "sign up"
-5. Save the received credentials to the '-sample.php' files and rename them by removing '-sample'
+5. Save the received credentials to the '-sample.php' files and rename the files (credentials-sample.php and settings-sample.php) by removing '-sample'
 6. Enjoy...